Mechanical-Advantage/AdvantageScope/docs/docs/overview/language-support.md

 ## Logging Keys {#logging-keys}

 All formats supported by AdvantageScope feature full Unicode compatibility when defining log keys.
-This means you can log data using your native language (including accents, special characters, and non-Latin alphabets) and it will be properly recorded and displayed in AdvantageScope.
+This means you can log data using your preferred language (including accents, special characters, and non-Latin alphabets) and it will be properly recorded and displayed in AdvantageScope.

 Here is an example of logging a string with a Simplified Chinese key: